 Other than the needle and thread the most important elements in machine embroidery are stabilizers and hoops.
 You have to get the fabric tight on the hoop.
 The stabilizer is needed to add strength and stability to the fabric.

+You need to use a backing under your embroidery so that the fabric doesnot sag or get damaged.
 What stabilizers are used as backing for machine embroidery?

 This depends on the weight and transparency of the fabric and if the design is supposed to be very dense in stitches or not.